The Peke a Pap is another example of a designer hybrid dog as it brings together the Pekingese with a Papillon.

 Before you go and buy a Peke a Pap puppy, we need you to be completely honest with yourself.

-So, you need to ask a number of questions as you work through our guide.
+So, you need to ask many questions as you work through our guide.
 As we said, you have to be honest in your answers.

 The questions that you need to think about are ones that are along these lines.